Skip to main content

 Medicine side-effects and complications

 Your liver also processes a whole host of medicines, which can interact with alcohol.
-This could mean you get more side effects, For example, painkillers, some antihistamines and some antidepressant medicines can make you feel drowsy, and this is often made worse by alcohol.
+This could mean you get more side effects.
+For example, painkillers, some antihistamines and some antidepressant medicines can make you feel drowsy, and this is often made worse by alcohol.

 Dizziness and falls

-But with age, your body's ability to keep your blood pressure high enough if you get dehydrated, or stand up too quickly, begins to slow down.
+But as you get older, your body's ability to keep your blood pressure high enough if you become dehydrated, or stand up too quickly, begins to slow down.
 That means you may be prone to funny turns - feeling lightheaded if you stand up too fast or get up out of bed.
-Drinking alcohol increases the risk of these funny turns, and this dizziness makes you more prone to falls.
+Drinking alcohol increases your chance of these funny turns, and this dizziness makes you more susceptible to falls.

 Avoiding falls depends on a combination of reflexes, hearing, coordination, eyesight and muscle strength.
 Even a small amount of alcohol can slow down your reflexes and reaction time further.
 This is another reason alcohol makes you more likely to have a fall as you get older.
 And if you do slip, you're more likely to break a bone even with a minor tumble, because your bones tend to become thinner with age.